Policy 2020P

 Alternative Core Instructional Material Selection

-Supplemental Material Selection
+Supplemental Instructional Materials Selection

 Supplemental materials will not require IMC approval or board adoption unless more than five copies are used for classroom instruction.